saattrupdan/saattrupdan.com/src/posts/2023-04-16-open-source-chatgpt-alternatives.md

 evaluations](/open-source-gai-model-evaluation.jpeg)

-A general trend is that the LLaMA-based models seem to be better than the Pythia and GPT-J based models, but many of the models above haven't been included in this evaluation study.
+A general trend is that the LLaMA-based models seem to be better than the Pythia and GPT-J based models, but many of the models currently available haven't been included in this report.
 For this reason, I'll be conducting my own qualitative evaluation in the next section.

 ### Generating Some Poetry